 This is a busy community gathering place and techno-resource centre for residents of one of Australia’s fastest growing regional cities.

-This project leads the thinking in placemaking philosophies for universities.
-Stage 1 of the ambitious Greater Curtin Masterplan adds significant commercial and residential space to the Curtin University Bentley Campus, Perth.
+This project involves innovative thinking about placemaking philosophies for universities.
+Stage 1 adds significant commercial and residential space to the Curtin University Campus.

 Hamer Hall is Melbourne’s main concert hall.
-It is the home of the Melbourne Symphony Orchestra and the premier venue for visiting orchestras and other acoustic and amplified music.
+The heritage building is the home of the Melbourne Symphony Orchestra and the premier venue for visiting orchestras and other acoustic and amplified music.

 This was the first building completed from our Docklands Digital Harbour Masterplan.
 It is an incubator hub for new enterprises in the IT industry, as well as the research and development components of larger organisations such as Telstra.